clercjs/website/docs/commands.md

 const cli = Clerc.create()
 	.scriptName("foo-cli")
-	.description("A simple cli")
+	.description("A simple CLI")
 	.version("1.0.0")
 	.command("echo", "Echo", {
 		parameters: ["<script>", "--", "[arguments...]"],
 	})
-	.on("echo", (context) => {
+	.on("echo", (ctx) => {
-		context.parameters.script; // => "echo" (string)
+		ctx.parameters.script; // => "echo" (string)
-		context.parameters.arguments; // => ["hello", "world] (string[])
+		ctx.parameters.arguments; // => ["hello", "world"] (string[])
 	})
 	.parse();
 ```

-### Flags
+## Options

-_Clerc_'s flag parsing is powered by [`type-flag`](https://github.com/privatenumber/type-flag) and comes with many features:
+_Clerc_'s option parsing is powered by [`@clerc/parser`](https://github.com/clercjs/clerc/blob/main/packages/parser) and has many features:

-- Array & Custom types
+- Array and custom types
-- Flag delimiters: `--flag value`, `--flag=value`, `--flag:value`, and `--flag.value`
+- Option delimiters: `--flag value`, `--flag=value`, `--flag:value` and `--flag.value`
 - Combined aliases: `-abcd 2` → `-a -b -c -d 2`
-- [End of flags](https://unix.stackexchange.com/a/11382): Pass in `--` to end flag parsing
+- [Option terminator](https://unix.stackexchange.com/a/11382): pass `--` to end option parsing
-- Unknown flags: Unexpected flags stored in `unknownFlags`

-Read the [_type-flag_ docs](https://github.com/privatenumber/type-flag) to learn more.

-Flags can be specified in the `flags` object-property, where the key is the flag name, and the value is a flag type function or an object that describes the flag.
+Options can be specified in the `flags` object property, where the key is the option name and the value is either an option type function or an object describing the option.

-The flag name is recommended to be in camelCase as it will be interpreted to parse kebab-case equivalents.
+It's recommended to use camelCase for option names as it will be interpreted as parsing the equivalent kebab-case option.

-The flag type function can be any function that accepts a string and returns the parsed value.
-Default JavaScript constructors should cover most use-cases: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/String), [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/Number), [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean/Boolean), etc.
+The option type function can be any function that accepts a string and returns the parsed value.
+The default JavaScript constructors should cover most use cases: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/String), [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/Number), [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean/Boolean), etc.

-The flag description object can be used to store additional information about the flag, such as `alias`, `default`, and `description`.
-To accept multiple values for a flag, wrap the type function in an array.
+The option description object can be used to store additional information about the option, such as `alias`, `default`, and `description`.
+To accept multiple values for an option, wrap the type function in an array.

-All of the provided information will be used to generate better help documentation.
+All provided information will be used to generate better help documentation.

 Example: